 ICTP created the Ramanujan Prize for young mathematicians from developing countries in 2005.
 The Prize is funded by the Niels Henrik Abel Memorial Fund, with support from the International Mathematical Union.

 The Prize is awarded annually to a researcher from a developing country less than 45 years of age, who has conducted outstanding research in a developing country.
 Researchers working in any branch of the mathematical sciences are eligible.
 The Prize carries a cash award and travel support to visit ICTP for a meeting where the Prize winner delivers a lecture.

-The Belgian mathematician Pierre Deligne will receive the Abel Prize from His Majesty King Harald V at an award ceremony at the University Aula in Oslo, Norway on the 21st of May.
+The Belgian mathematician Pierre Deligne received the Abel Prize from His Majesty King Harald V at an award ceremony at the University Aula in Oslo, today, 21st of May.
 The Abel Prize that carries a cash award of NOK 6,000,000 (close to € 800,000, US$ 1 million), is awarded annually by the Norwegian Academy of Science and Letters.
-President of the Norwegian Academy of Science and Letters, Kirsti Strřm Bull, will give the opening speech.
-The chair of the international Abel Committee, Ragni Piene, will give the reasons for the awarding of the prize.(16.05.2013) More
+President of the Norwegian Academy of Science and Letters, Kirsti Strřm Bull, gave the opening speech.
+The chair of the international Abel Committee, Ragni Piene, gave the reasons for the awarding of the prize.(16.05.2013) More

 Abel Laureate Pierre Deligne will give his prize lecture at the University of Oslo.
 This will be followed by Abel Lectures by leading mathematicians Nicholas Katz and Claire Voisin.
 Ravi Vaki will give the popular science lecture.